-The main elements of the guidance are summarised below and covered in more detail in the main guidance document.
+The main elements of the guidance are summarised below and covered in more detail in the main body of the document.

 Minimum segmentation

 Solvency II requires technical provisions to be segmented by defined lines of business.
 There are also requirements to value the best estimate in all (significant) currencies.